TSavo/Unity-MCP/docs/mcp-architecture.md

 ### Unity Client

-The Unity Client is a .NET application that executes code and queries in Unity.
+The Unity Client is a .NET application that runs as a Unity Editor extension, allowing it to persist beyond game execution cycles.
 It provides the following functionality:

-- Execute C# code in Unity
+- Execute C# code in Unity (in both Edit Mode and Play Mode)
 - Execute queries by wrapping them in a `return` statement
 - Return results to the MCP STDIO Client
+- Persist across domain reloads and editor restarts

 ### AILogger